 The BTEC Information Technology Level 3 Subsidiary Diploma in IT is a two-year course.
 The course leads to a qualification the equivalent of one A Level.
 BTEC Information Technology is an excellent grounding to go onto further study in an IT-related subject.
 On the other hand, you may use your qualification to seek an apprenticeship or employment.
 IT provides many transferable skills.

 The vocational nature of this course means that there is an emphasis on developing practical skills in key areas of IT/Computing.
-Finally, the assessment of the course is 100% coursework portfolio.
+The assessment of the course is 57% exam and 43% coursework portfolio.

 What will I study on my BTEC Information Technology course?